KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-favorite-talk-moments.md

 What worse than receiving a review is receiving no review at all.
 A review is someone investing in your work.
 Human attention is limited commodity.
 Sarah believes most people would prefer to receive a clumsy, imperfect review over no review at all.
 The collaboration is the joy.

 Django needs you to do code review.

+Issues brought up on Q&A
+* PR authors tend to get more attention than reviewers (co-author is an idea, but messy)
+* it took Paolo months to have the courage to open a PR.
+Language was a barrier.
+Sara believes pair programming can help.
+* In-person sprints are good place for pairing.
+[Django on the Med](https://djangomed.eu/) shout-out.
+* Due to release timeline, be strategic about when asking for help, to include features
+* How to avoid triggering PR author: be polite, be empathetic, clear is still kind
+* You can tell when a person is upset and handle it

 🔝 <sub>[**back to top**](#table-of-contents)</sub>